Functions for handling weak pointers

 In Delphi, most common kind of reference-copy variables (i.e.

-, dynamic array or string
+variant, dynamic array or string) solve this

 issue by implementing copy-on-write.
 Unfortunately, this pattern is

-, which are not value objects, but
+not applicable to interface, which are not value objects, but

-reference objects, tied to an implementation class
+reference objects, tied to an implementation class, which can't be

 copied.